Satisfactory Academic Progress (SAP) Policy

 All students are required to consistently meet or exceed the following three SAP standards each semester:

-- Completion of graduation requirements within 150 percent of the published length of the degree or diploma program, e.g., complete the 120-credit degreeprogram within 180 attempted credits.
+- The completion of graduation requirements within 150 percent of the published length of the degree or diploma program, e.g., complete the 120-credit degree program within 180 attempted credits

 Students who fail to meet or exceed any one of the SAP standards for the first time will be placed on suspension warning.
 Students in suspension warning status are given one additional semester of enrollment and financial aid eligibility to meet SAP standards.

-Failure to achieve SAP standards for a second time at any time during the entire course of undergraduate enrollment will result in academic suspension from the college and a loss of financial aid eligibility.
+Failure to achieve SAP standards for a second time will result in academic suspension from the college and a loss of financial aid eligibility.